softwaregroup-bg/ut-openapi/README.md

 ## Configuration

 Any property of an API can be overwritten from config file.
-Recommendation is to use `.js` config files.
+Recommendation is to use `.js` config files

 E.g.